ipfs/devgrants/targeted-grants/protocol-handler-api-for-browser-extensions.md

-If possible, the API should be compatible with `manifest.json/protocol_handlers` API already present in Firefox (registering handler on extension install) but with option to omit `uriTemplate` and provide a self-hosted, programmatic handler via `chrome.protocol.registerProtocol` instead.
+If possible, the API should be compatible with `manifest.json/protocol_handlers` API already present in Firefox (registering handler on extension install) but with option to omit `uriTemplate` and provide a self-hosted, programmatic handler via to-be-created `chrome.*.registerProtocol` API instead.

 See _Acceptance Criteria_ for more details.